 7.30 - Clean up breakfast stuff, have a shower etc

 10.00 - Either clean rooms or help prepare lunch in the kitchen

 12.30 - Welcome the new arrivals onto the boat and show them to their rooms

 14.00 - Say goodbye to the departing passengers from the night before

 14.30 - Go for a dive or sunbathe on the deck

 17.30 - Prepare, serve and clean up after dinner

 20.30 - Sit in the spa on the back deck with a beer in your hand!

-If your job involves living on the Great Barrier Reef on a 5 star live aboard boat and going scuba diving 3 times a day, you really don't mind getting up at 6.00am, and you really don't mind cleaning a couple of rooms and making a few beds.
+If your job involves living on the Great Barrier Reef on a 5 star live aboard boat and going scuba diving 2 or 3 times a day, you really don't mind getting up at 6.00am, and you really don't mind cleaning a couple of rooms and making a few beds.
 I spent 3 months doing this job, occassionally going back to Cairns and testing out my sea legs.

 Do you really want to 'work' during your travels?
 If you don't want a "real job", or if you want a job that still feels like a holiday, then living on the Great Barrier Reef is a pretty great experience.
 I believe that working holiday visas should be used solely for this type of work!